bwilczek/moto/README.md

 under construction

 ### Test API
-When in test files the following methods are available:
+When in test files the following methods/fields are available:

 * `const('key')` - read const value specific for current environment from `config/const.yml` file
 * `logger.info(msg)` - write message to test execution log file.
 See Ruby Logger class for details.